cerdem12/MOBILE/README.md

 ## Model testing and performance

-The MOBILE simulation of RPPA-RNAseq inference takes around XXX min for each of FULL or LOGO runs, in a normal desktop/laptop.
+The MOBILE simulation of RPPA-RNAseq inference takes around 2-3 second per run (10000 instances are run in total) including the save function in a normal desktop/laptop.

-The RPPA-RNAseq inference simulations were run on Clemson University Palmetto HPC and took around XXX hours for each condition (XXX source info).
+The RPPA-RNAseq inference simulations were run on Clemson University Palmetto HPC and took around 8 hours per 1000 iteration of the 10000 instances (source used per batch job: number of nodes=1, number of CPUs=40, memory=360gb).

 Tested environments include: